home-assistant/home-assistant.io/source/hassio/installation.markdown

 ## {% linkable_title Alternative: install on generic Linux server %}

 For advanced users, it is also possible to try Hass.io on your [Linux server or inside a virtual machine][linux].
-Examples given here are tested on Ubuntu, but the instructions should work as a guideline for installing on other linux distros.
+Examples given here are tested on Ubuntu, but the instructions should work as a guideline for installing on other Linux distrubutions.

 This is the list of packages you need to have available on your system that will run Hass.io if you are using Debian/Ubuntu:

  - apparmor-utils